Introduction

 Focus on What Matters

-Stop wasting precious time on common application logic. @ng-craft provides utilities that handle the repetitive patterns found in every Angular application, so you can focus on delivering value to your users.
+Stop wasting precious time on common application logic. @craft-ng provides utilities that handle the repetitive patterns found in every Angular application, so you can focus on delivering value to your users.

-state, asyncState, queryParam, query, mutation and asyncMethod are reactive primitive that will make your developer experience a lot better.
+state, asyncState, queryParam, query, mutation, and asyncProcess are reactive primitives that significantly improve the developer experience.

 Powered by Signals